 In the Free Fields tab you can map for some shop interfaces (e.g. Shopware) in Xentral with free fields in the shop to transfer or update them during export.
 Free fields are not available for all shops.

 In the Shopware example, the free text management is located under Settings in the main menu:

 Here the column name is important for xentral (attr1, attr2, etc.)

-If you have connected a store with subshops, you can map the different subshops of the online store in the Subshop tab.
-Subshops are used e.g. for the separation by language or domain (e.g. meinshop.de and meinshop.com).
-For example, a mapping could look like this:
+If you have connected a shop with subshops, you can map the different subshops of the online shop in the Subshop tab.
+Subshops are used e.g. for separation by language or domain (e.g. meinshop.de and meinshop.com).
+A mapping could look like this: